Environmental Grants

 Conditions:

-• Purchase made in a store located within the MRC de Vaudreuil-Soulanges in the 12 months prior to the application.
+- Purchase made from a company established in Quebec within 12 months prior to the application.

 Required documentation:

-• Proof of purchase specifying rain barrel type(s), company name and address, GST and QST numbers, and purchase date;
+- Proof of purchase specifying rain barrel type(s), company name and address and purchase date;

 Low-flow toilets